zacharysang/flock/master/README.md

 If I can reduce the needed permissions, I'll document that here.

 You'll also need a second AWS IAM user with more thorough permissions for the initial configuration steps.
-I user my full power personal account to do this.
+I use my full power personal account to do this.
 These steps will be runnable from any machine, so it is possible to run them from a development machine and avoid having these credentials ever touch the production environment.
 Initial configuration steps also require the